 This is the week of book signings for friends of mine here in St. Louis.
 Last night, the great Traci Angel appeared at Left Bank Books to talk about her book The Scars of Project 459.
 It chronicles the environmental devastation caused by the explosion of tourism at the Lake of the Ozarks in Missouri.
 I picked up my copy last night and can’t wait to read it.
 If you’re curious to learn more about the book, you should check out these articles in the St. Louis Post Dispatch and St. Louis Magazine (where Traci was the managing editor years ago).
-You can also check out the website for the book to order a copy.

 Tonight, I’ll be going back to Left Bank Books to hear my old friend Joe Stange speak about his book Good Beer Guide Belgium.
 There will also be a free beer tasting at the event, which means I’ll be there when the doors open.
 Craft beers are really taking off here in St. Louis and around the country, so this is a must read if you’re interested in that topic.
 I’m looking forward to trying a lot of new beers after I pick up the book tonight.
 I may not be traveling to Belgium anytime soon, so this title will be a substitute.

 We now return to my regularly scheduled links post.
 Here are some other interesting blogs that are definitely worth your time: